Tigers vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (5-3) will take the mound for the Marlins, his 20th start of the season.
+- Johnny Cueto will take to the mound for the Marlins, his third start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Garrett has 14 starts of five or more innings this season in 19 chances.
-He averages 5 innings per outing.

 |Opponent